Cars 2: Plot

-Back in Radiator Springs, Mater tells everyone there about his espionage experience, as Finn and Holley stop over.
-Fillmore reveals that Sarge had swapped Allinol with his organic fuel prior to the start of the World Grand Prix, which explains the camera's ineffectiveness on Lightning during the London race.
-A "Radiator Springs Grand Prix" is held, featuring all the World Grand Prix contenders.
-Mater declines an invitation from Finn and Holley to go on another mission, choosing to stay in Radiator Springs.
-While his weapons get confiscated, he gets to keep the rockets and catches up to Lightning, who speeds off with Mater behind him, just as Siddeley speeds into the distance.
+Back in Radiator Springs, as Mater tells everyone about his experience, Filmore and Sarge reveal that they had swapped the Allinol with Filmore's all-natural, sustainable, organic biofuel prior to the London race, explaining the camera's ineffectiveness on Lightning.
+The "Radiator Springs Grand Prix" is held, featuring the World Grand Prix contenders.
+Finn and Holley invite Mater to go on another mission, but he declines, Holley promises Mater she'll be back for their first date.
+While his weapons are confiscated, Mater keeps the rockets and speeds off with Lightning as Siddeley flies into the distance.